Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Introduction

 \section{Introduction}

 Consider a scenario involving the fighting of a forest or city fire, where emergency responders are distributed across multiple hotspots, each requiring constant communication with central command for effective coordination.
 The problem faced by these responders is not localized to a single point, but may be understood as a collection of tasks each requiring reliable communication (e.g., various outbreaks of flame, possibly moving over time).
 In such scenarios, communication to all agents at all task areas is essential to mission success, but it may be hampered by absent or destroyed cell infrastructure, or otherwise incur Size, Weight, and Power (SWaP) costs associated with satellite communications equipment~\cite{couceiro2019semfire,hu2022fault,arnold2018search}.
 One potential solution would be to deploy a swarm of networking drones to enable communication; each drone can move spatially, and when within range, communicate with other drones, the operator, and agents localized to each task.
-If the drones are spatially organized correctly, they will produce an ad-hoc network that allows agents at each task to communicate with their operator as well as with each other.
+If the drones are spatially organized correctly, they will produce an ad-hoc network that allows agents at each task to communicate with their operator as well as with each other. {\IEEEPARstart{I}{n} large-scale emergency responses, such as urban or forest fires, responders are often distributed across multiple, shifting hotspots.
+Effective coordination in these scenarios relies on a constant flow of data between central command and the front lines.
+This problem is defined by a collection of dynamic tasks, each requiring a reliable communication backbone.
+However, infrastructure is frequently absent or compromised, and the high Size, Weight, and Power (SWaP) costs of satellite equipment often preclude its use~\cite{couceiro2019semfire,hu2022fault,arnold2018search}.
+A swarm of networking drones offers a viable alternative, autonomously organizing into an ad-hoc network to bridge this critical gap.}